Akizuki Castle 秋月城跡

 Akizuki Castle is near Fukuoka and accessible by train, bus or car.

 Akizuki Castle is a 45-minute drive from the city of Fukuoka.
-If you're going by train, take the JR line from Hakata Station to Kiyama Station and change to the Amagi Railway to reach Amagi Station.
+If you're going by train, take the JR Kagoshima Line from Hakata Station to Kiyama Station and change to the Amagi Railway to reach Amagi Station.
 Take the bus from Amagi Station.

 A charming town with a deep history